kristianmandrup/infomatrix-blog/_posts/toolbelt.md

     }
 ```

-We get the general idea!
-Sweet and pretty "simple" :)

-Digging deeper into the templating compiler found in `lib/compiler` we discover:
+Digging deeper into the templating compiler found in `lib/compiler` we find the
 `SelectorConfig` which provides the attribute discovery rules, easy to override/customize :)

 ```js